Naitone1/my-boutique/README.md

-# next-template
+# My Boutique and photo app

-A Next.js 13 template for building apps with Radix UI and Tailwind CSS.
+A Next.js 14 template for building apps with Radix UI and Tailwind CSS.

 ## Goal of the app